 Another one shared, “My dad watches this show, and it drives me insane.
 He’s constantly like, ‘They’ll find something someday.'
 LIKE NO, IT’S BEEN TEN YEARS, AND THEYVE JUST FOUND WOOD!!”

 One user commented, “To be fair, I feel like most people at this point watch that show to see what nonsense the writers come up with.”

 Another one replied, “Yeah, in the most recent season the characters have superpowers.
 It’s so awful but entertaining for some weird reason.”

 “My wife watches that show.
 It gets extremely weird by later seasons.
 Like superpowers, weird.
 It's the strangest show I think I have ever seen,” one commenter chimed in.

 4. America's Got Talent

-“I used to really like the show, and watching people who have put forward the kind of effort to master their craft.
-Now days, I can't stand to watch it.
-Why do I need to find out you lived in an impoverished shack with three diabetic donkeys and an abusive chihuahua to enjoy your close up magic?” another one added.
+“I used to really like the show and watching people who have put forward the kind of effort to master their craft.
+Nowadays, I can't stand to watch it.
+Why do I need to find out you lived in an impoverished shack with three diabetic donkeys and an abusive chihuahua to enjoy your close-up magic?” another one added.